 This new set of Korean learning textbook seems to be quite popular these days.
 Therefore in this post we will have a short review of these from my eyes as a veteran Korean learner.

 There are in total six levels in the Vitamin Korean textbook set.
 If we just look at the grammar concepts that are covered, each book corresponds to the equivalent TOPIK exam level.
 Does that mean that you can pass TOPIK I level 2 after completing the book 2?
 Yes there is a fair chance.
 Does that mean that you can pass TOPIK II level 6 after completing book 6?
 Not by using these books only.
 Similar to any other textbook, you will need abundant extra exposure and practices outside of the curriculum.
-These I separately talk about in the various sections in the Miss Elly Korean Self Study Guide.

 The book 1 starts with an elaborate section on the Korean alphabet, which is excellent.
 From then on it tries to strike a balance between situational dialogue (self introduction, asking for directions), vocabulary and grammar.
 This approach is very similar to traditional textbooks published by Korean universities.
 I personally believe that as a beginner, there should be laser focus on learning all the basic grammar concepts as soon as possible, the reason for which I have explained in this post.
 You will pick up some vocabulary along the way anyway.
 The other parts distract from that focus and somewhat slows down progress.